-CNBC's Michelle Caruso-Cabrera reports on the situation in Crimea, and the impact it's having on the Russian economy.
+CNBC's Michelle Caruso-Cabrera reports on the latest developments in Ukraine and the impact it's having on the Russian economy.
 In around 7;03 Out 7;06;12

 Putin's decision to avoid an escalation of tensions with Ukraine should not be interpreted as a response to market turmoil in Russia.

 CNBC's John Harwood and Steve Sedgwick report on the latest events coming out of Ukraine.
 Russian President Putin has ended a military action in Ukraine, and said that he is not ready to consider an annexation of Crimea.

 James Nixey, head of Russia and Eurasia Programme at Chatham House, says Putin is "entirely satisfied" with his "land-grab" and is unlikely to go further.

 Bryn Jones, head of fixed income at Rathbones, comments on Ukrainian and Russian debt and explains why he's been buying emerging markets¿ hard currency bonds.